 SOFTS-Raw sugar gains on prospect of more India export curbs

-LONDON, June 17 (Reuters) - Raw sugar futures on ICE rose on Friday on reports that India is likely to impose a ceiling on sugar exports at 6 million to 7 million tonnes in the upcoming season starting October.
+NEW YORK/LONDON, June 17 (Reuters) - Raw sugar futures on ICE rose modestly on Friday on reports that India is likely to impose a ceiling on sugar exports next season and after Brazil's oil company Petrobras raised gasoline prices, a move that could impact sugar production.

 SUGAR